 - PUASES015 Operate over-snow vehicle

-- Demonstrate and apply minimal environmental impact and the 7 principles of “Leave No Trace”
+- The 7 principles of “Leave No Trace”

 - Planning for overnight activities in remote alpine environments

 - Consideration and appreciation of navigation in unmodified alpine terrain under extreme environmental conditions and poor visibility